Clubs & Activities

 Book Club

 Book Club is for anyone who loves to read YA fiction.
 The Book Club meets almost every week.
 Activities vary from year to year but mostly include reading selected books together, discussing books, sharing books, doing book crafts and many other bookish things.
 There are no requirements for joining Book Club other than loving books.
-Meeting days will be determined at the beginning of the year, but often fall on Friday afternoons.
+Meeting days will be determined at the beginning of the year.

 Meeting dates will be updated at the beginning of the school year.